plone/mockup-training/creating_pattern.rst

     </div>

-If you now refresh your browser, you'll see that, even though we did no changes to the javascript code, and just by defining some classes and data attributes, we can change the functionality, but have it be specific to a portion of the HTML.
+If you now refresh your browser, you'll see that even though we did no changes to the javascript code, and just by defining some classes and data attributes, we can change the functionality, but have it be specific to a portion of the HTML.